 - Serve fresh or store in the refrigerator and consume within three days.

-The mountainous regions of the Sierra Morena and Sierra Nevada produce cured hams, notably including jamón serrano and jamón ibérico.
-These come from two different types of pig, (jamón serrano from white pigs, the more expensive jamón ibérico from the Black Iberian pig).
+The mountainous regions of the Sierra Morena and the Sierra Nevada produce cured hams, notably jamón serrano and jamón ibérico.
+These come from two different types of pig, (jamón serrano from white pigs, and the more expensive jamón ibérico from the Black Iberian pig).